 Gloves are a good candidate for adding some hi-vis and that's the idea behind these Proviz Winter Cycling Gloves.
 Useful for signalling an intent to change direction or lane, there's a large reflective panel on the little finger and across the back of the hand.

-Altura's Night Vision 20 Pannier combines fluoro orange and a lot of reflective decals with a waterproof Duratec 450 fabric construction so your luggage will remain dry.
-The orange provides a boost of visibility in the daytime and lowlight conditions, while the generous reflective patches provide night time visibility.
+Altura's Night Vision 20 Pannier combines fluoro yellow and a lot of reflective decals with a waterproof Duratec 450 fabric construction so your luggage will remain dry.
+The yellow provides a boost of visibility in the daytime and lowlight conditions, while the generous reflective patches provide night time visibility.

 Lastly, the Respro Camo Sticker Kit lets you customise your bike, mudguards, panniers, with shaped reflective panels.
 There's of course nothing stop you simply buying a roll of Scotchlite reflective tape and getting creative with a pair of scissors.